cmerrit25/Terriam/README.md

-# RPG Development Checklist
+# Terriam

-This document outlines the key steps for developing the solo-player RPG project based on the current code structure.
+Terriam is a solo-player RPG that revolves decisive actions, random encounters, training, and enticing combat.

 ## Core Game Loop

-- [ ] Add a main loop in `game()` that repeats until the player quits or dies.
+- [ ] Add a main loop in `game()` that ends on quit or player death.
   - Print the current situation each turn.
   - Prompt for an action (fight, train, explore, quit).
   - Break cleanly on “quit”.